MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamChannelMessage.md

 If one of the members is using Skype, the operation fails.
 This method does not support federation.
 Only the user in the tenant who sent the message can perform data loss prevention (DLP) updates on the specified chat message.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgTeamChannelMessage](/powershell/module/Microsoft.Graph.Teams/Update-MgTeamChannelMessage?view=graph-powershell-1.0)

 ## SYNTAX